-Smaller companies often lack the dedicated resources (such as a formal regulatory department) that can assist with the enormous amount of documentation that may be required for a CE marking.
+Smaller companies often lack the dedicated resources (such as a formal regulatory department to perform regulatory document translations) that can assist with the enormous amount of documentation that may be required for a CE marking.
 Additionally, the costs of engaging the services of a notified body and the time burden on staff to support conformity assessment can be daunting – so much so that many companies put off CE marking and fail to reap the benefits it can provide.

 Mutual recognition agreements (MRAs)